Statement of Faith

 4. God in Christ

 We know God in a personal way only through our Lord Jesus Christ.
-He is the eternal Son of God, who was born of a virgin, and is, therefore, fully God and fully man.1 Through His sinless life and perfect obedience to God’s law, He prepared Himself to become our redeemer.
+He is the eternal Son of God, who was born of a virgin, and is, therefore, truly God and truly man.1 Through His sinless life and perfect obedience to God’s law, He prepared Himself to become our redeemer.
 When He died on the cross, Jesus revealed God’s love for us, He gave an example of righteous suffering, and He conquered Satan.2 More than that, God was in Christ satisfying His own holy wrath against sin by substituting Himself for us.3 Then God raised Jesus bodily from the death and took Him up into heaven.
 By the resurrection God reassures us that Christ’s sacrifice has been accepted and that He will come visibly to earth again.4

 - Matthew 11:25-27; Luke 1:26-35; John 1:1-18.

 - Hebrews 4:15; Romans 5:6-8; 1 Peter 2:18-25; Hebrews 2:14-15.

 - Romans 5:9-10; 2 Corinthians 5:18-21; Galatians 3:10-13.